May 08, 2025

 Pool Rummy is a variant of the famous Indian Rummy that is played on a 2-player table or a 6-player table between 2 to 6 players.
 The gameplay is quite similar to other variants but has some key distinctions in the rules and calculation of winnings.

 Pool Rummy is a card game where players try to keep their points below a certain limit, like 101 or 201.
 The game continues until a player reaches the limit or gets eliminated.
 Players aim to minimize points by forming sets and sequences with their cards.
+In Pool Rummy, players try to form sets (three or more cards of the same rank) or sequences (three or more consecutive cards of the same suit) to reduce their points.
+Any cards that are left over and are not part of a valid set or sequence are called unmelded cards.

 Types of Pool Rummy Games